rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

  then there would be no limit to that state's power over those governed.
-Controlling what people can and cannot buy, you would not need much law enforcement;
+Controlling what people can and cannot buy, you would not need law enforcement;
  power over money would be sufficient enforcement of all human behavior and action.
 Even crimes of passion would become quite